mmondics/aiops-z/README.md

 49. **Click the New Plan button.**

-    Turbonomic automatically recognized that we have a container cluster (OpenShift) as a target, so it offers us the pre-built "Optimize Container Cluster" plan.
+    Turbonomic automatically recognized that you have a container cluster (OpenShift) as a target, so it offers the pre-built "Optimize Container Cluster" plan.

 50. **Click the "Optimize Container Cluster" option.**